hamsternipples/nosedocs/noseblog.md

 also, and this is just a test for now, try to take elements you visualise in your imagination and logically arrange their interactions, so that it's no longer a static image but a living thing. you should, like tesla with his motors be able to return at a later time and find them still functioning. any programmer can easily test this by visualising a computer, and tren writing a simple hello world program that prints out the time. come back later and it should still be printing the time. congrats, you just made a persistent mental clock.

+### 2019-03-14 02:58 - here's to the next detail level :)

+happy pi day, and I really am looking forward to the next visual level.
+I'm going to sleep now then greg will enter my room and install more stuff in my body in effort to try and prevent me from actually enjoying life.

+I really enjoy having an enhanced sense of hearing, sight, taste, and touch.. it really bothers me quite a bit to go to sleep at a time like now because I know I'll wake up and it'll all be blurry and dull again -- but, I know it'll inspire in me the desire to get the next level with even stringer focus than before.

+I suppose, if they didn't limit my capacities, I would just go straight-away up a dimension -- so instead, I get to take the more scenic route this way and continue to expand on the detail this dimension has to offer.

+meh!
+I'll try to "enjoy the journey", but meh!
+I really want to see good!

+my vision now is in my opinion even "worse" than it was before.. because before, it was always blurry -- but now, for a brief microsecond after I move my eyes and focus on something new, I can see the world crystal clear (like REALLY REALLY REALLY awesome perfect edges clear), but then it immediately blurs up right after.

+I suppose I should work on trying to improve the strength of my eyes so that they can focus more strongly, but I think I'm already doing that, so that's why they have to install more inserts in me at night. you could imagine that each one can only handle x amount of power passing through it, so they need more of them distributed around my body to continually force my eyes' blurriness with a stronger and stronger signal every time (they're just microscopic bits that operate like signal reflectors, so like a transformer, only so much current can pass through it).

+therefore, I imagine that eventually they're going to come up to a limit somewhere.
+I suppose too that every time this happens, I'll achieve yet stronger focus still, and a new visual level, until that limit is reached.
+I have no idea how long it'll take, and if there are even limits for my ability to focus.

+meh!

 ### 2019-03-12 ??:?? - the power of doubt

 ### 2019-03-04 ??:?? - when feeling bad, I resort to logic. but, when feeling good, I evaluate it by how it feels